 Applications of CAMs include both structured and semistructured models.
-Probably best known and researched are Therapeutic Assessment (Fantini et al., 2022), Collaborative Assessment (Aschieri & Vetere, 2020), and Collaborative Assessment and Management of Suicidality (Comtois et al., 2011; Jobes, 2012).
-CAMs in Therapeutic Assessment are framed within a model of change that integrates emotion-focused methods (Fosha, 2004), a post-modern and narrative approach to the client's identity (Aschieri, 2012), and a psychodynamic (Kamphuis & Finn, 2018) and neurobiological understanding (Finn, 2012) of how therapists and clients co-regulate their emotions during sessions and how this translates to changes in a client's life.
+Probably best known and researched are Therapeutic Assessment (TA; Fantini et al., 2022; Finn, 2007), Collaborative Assessment (CA; Aschieri & Vetere, 2020), and Collaborative Assessment and Management of Suicidality (Comtois et al., 2011; Jobes, 2012).
+CAMs in Therapeutic Assessment are framed within a model of change that integrates emotion-focused methods (Fosha, 2004), an interpersonal approach to the client's identity (Aschieri, 2012, 2016), and a psychodynamic (Kamphuis & Finn, 2019) and neurobiological understanding (Finn, 2012) of how therapists and clients coregulate their emotions during sessions and how this translates to changes in a client's life.
 CAMs in Collaborative Assessment include more broadly all applications of collaborative principles and methods in the use of testing.